strangerstudios/pmpro-strong-passwords/readme.txt

 Please post support topics to [https://www.paidmembershipspro.com](https://www.paidmembershipspro.com)

 == Changelog ==
+= 0.5.2 - 2025-10-09 =
+* ENHANCEMENT: Update the Zxcvbn library to latest release v1.4.2. #62 (@andrewlimaza)
+* ENHANCEMENT: Show a default error message if no message is returned from the Zxcvbn library. #60 (@andrewlimaza)
+* BUG FIX: Fixed an issue where the password hint and meter would show up on the Signup Shortcode Add On when the password field was hidden. #61 (@andrewlimaza)

 = 0.5.1 - 2024-09-11 =
 * ENHANCEMENT: Now localizing the suggestions returned from the Zxcvbn library. #56 (@kimcoleman)